Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 }
 ```

+> [!NOTE]
-> Note: `EmailAddress` is a new type allowing to validate the email address format.
+> `EmailAddress` is a new type allowing to validate the email address format.

-On `ok`, the server would have sent a mail with a unique token used for next the request used to register the authentication method.
+On `ok`, the server would have sent a mail with a unique token used for the next request used to register the authentication method.

 If an account already exists with this email, a `ok` response will still be sent (without sending an email)
 to avoid creating an oracle about emails registered in the service.
+If an account creation has already been requested for an email and the email is not validated yet, a new email with a new token may or may not been sent depending on how long ago the previous one was sent.

 The token is valid for a default duration of 24h, which can be changed in the server configuration (
 `PARSEC_ACCOUNT_EMAIL_VALIDATION_TOKEN_VALIDITY` specifying the duration in seconds).

+TODO: Use a Proof of work based solution (see [Anubis](https://anubis.techaro.lol/)) to protect against DOS

-To avoid DDOS attack, the server will limit the number of requests:
+To avoid DOS (Deny Of Service) attack, the server will limit the number of requests:

 - Per IP address of the client using the API
 - Per email address